Hollywood's finest writers and producers could not have scripted it any better.

 Tiller topped Hall of Famer Jack Mollenkopf for the most wins by a Purdue coach with his 85th victory - a 32-25 verdict over Central Michigan at Ross-Ade Stadium on Sept.
 20, 2008.

 Prior to Tiller's hiring in November of 1996, Purdue football had played in a total of five bowl games.
 In the preceding 15 years, the Boilermakers managed merely a 54-107-5 record.
-Tiller introduced Purdue to the spread offense, featuring three, four, even five wide receivers and forcing defenses to cover the field from sideline to sideline.
-It was a radical change from the smash-mouth Big Ten and, in the basketball-crazed state of Indiana, was dubbed affectionately "basketball on grass."
+Tiller introduced the spread offense to Purdue, featuring three, four, even five wide receivers and forcing defenses to cover the field from sideline to sideline.
+It was a radical change from the smash-mouth Big Ten style and, in the basketball-crazed state of Indiana, was dubbed affectionately "basketball on grass."

 The result was 10 bowl games, including the 2001 Rose Bowl, an average of more than seven wins per season and a Big Ten Championship in 2000.
 Tiller coached 64 players who went on to the National Football League, six All-Americans and two Academic All-Americans.